Jack Wallace (sledge hockey)

 Jack Wallace (born June 24, 1998) is an American ice sled hockey player.
-He was a member of the gold medal-winning US team at the 2018 and 2022 Winter Paralympics.
+He was a member of the gold medal-winning US team at the 2018, 2022, and 2026 Winter Paralympics.
+Jack is a defenseman.

 Career

 Wallace's disability stems from an amputation of his right leg above the knee after a water skiing accident in youth.

 A resident of Nashville, Tennessee, Wallace grew up in Franklin Lakes, New Jersey graduated from Indian Hills High School in 2016.
 He graduated from The College Of New Jersey (TCNJ) with a BS in Biomedical Engineering in 2020.

 At the 2022 Winter Paralympics, he won a second gold medal with Team USA.
 He was voted best defenseman in the Paralympic tournament.
+On January 2, 2026, he was named to Team USA's roster for the 2026 Winter Paralympics.
+During the gold medal game against Canada he had a hat-trick, helping Team USA win their fifth consecutive gold medal in Para ice hockey at the Winter Paralympics.